18F/identity-partners-site/_pages/product.md

 ## Identity proofing

 We provide an online remote identity proofing platform that allows agencies to verify that their users are who they say they are from the convenience of their own home.
-We have worked with some of the most recognizable brands in the Identity, Credential, and Access Management (ICAM) space to bring one solution to the federal government. login.gov meets NIST's Identity Assurance Level 2 making it a great fit for applications that need to feel confident about their users.
+We have worked with some of the most recognizable brands in the Identity, Credential, and Access Management (ICAM) space to bring one solution to the federal government. lLogin.gov substantially conforms to NIST’s Identity Assurance Level 2 (IAL2*) making it a great fit for applications that need to feel confident about their users.

 ## Primary benefits of using login.gov